Doc0160/4chanScrapper-DISCONTINUED-/README.md

 # 4chanScrapper
-Automatically collects images from a specific 4chan board based on keywords
+Automatically collects images from a specific 4chan board based on keywords and delete exact duplicates